Close

 Top 3 Term Insurance Riders of Kotak Life

-Kotak Life Insurance offers several riders that can enhance the benefits of a term policy.
-Here are the top 3 riders to consider for better coverage:
+Kotak Life Insurance offers riders to enhance your base term policy.
+They provide powerful benefits in specific situations.
+Here are three term insurance riders to consider for superior coverage:

 Waiver of Premium Due to Permanent Disability